24th April 2023

 Energy savings tip #9: Use your solar system more efficiently (if you have solar).

 As we discuss in our article on the pros and cons of solar panels, the approximate cost of a good quality solar system installation can be anywhere between $2,500 to $13,000.
-But depending on several factors, the average payback period for a solar system in Australia is typically around 4-5 years.
+However, depending on several factors, the average payback period for a solar system in Australia is typically around 4-5 years.

-So while solar power can be a large initial outlay, they can pay for themselves within a few years through lower energy bills.
+So, while solar power can be a large initial outlay, they can pay for themselves within a few years through lower energy bills.

 If you already have solar, there are ways to maximise the benefits: